aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-pages/retrieve-get-copy-and-insert-a-page/_index.md

 The following example shows how to get a page object by id from Visio drawing.
 #### **Get Page Object by ID Programming Sample**
-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Pages-GetVisioPagebyID-GetVisioPagebyID.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Pages-GetVisioPagebyID-GetVisioPagebyID.java" >}}
 ### **Getting a Visio Page Object by Name**
 This example work as follows: